daormar/debasher/doc/design_doc_resident.md

 - **ghost connection** (conexión fantasma): each endpoint of a channel holds both ends of the FIFO, the real one and a ghost of the opposite direction.
 The reader never sees EOF and the writer never gets `EPIPE`; a dead peer is only backpressure, and a channel outlives the crash of either process.
-It relies on Linux behavior.
 - **held FIFO** (FIFO retenido): the FIFO of a business channel between two nodes, which the `Supervisor` holds open through a read end that it never reads, a third holder besides the two endpoints, so that what the FIFO holds